S2-group/rosbag-extractor/README.md

 ```
 src/git_api/       - Contains the code used and documentation to crawl GitHub repositories.
 src/extractor/     - Contains the source code and documentation of the architecture extractor.
-./rosbags.csv      - Spreadsheet containing the link to all the ROS bags we found.
-./bag_repositories - Spreadsheet containing all the repositories with the term 'rosbag'.
 ```

 ## Instalation